GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 ### Notifications and appeals {: #appeals }

-In the event that your Product is removed from Chrome Web Store, you will receive an email notification to that effect, with further instructions if applicable.
-Please verify that the associated publisher account with your Product can receive emails from external parties and not get flagged as spam to ensure that you receive all communications in a timely manner.
+In the event that your product is removed from Chrome Web Store, you will receive an email notification to that effect, with further instructions if applicable.
+Please verify that the associated publisher account with your product can receive emails from external parties and not get flagged as spam to ensure that you receive all communications in a timely manner.

 [account-settings]: /docs/webstore/publish/#setup-a-developer-account